Thursday, March 23, 2023

 1. AndBeyond, Benguerra Island, Mozambique

 This top-rated resort sits beachfront at the Bazaruto Marine National Park in Mozambique.
-The turquoise-blue water laps up to the soft, white sandy beaches you’ll never want to leave.
-Enjoy snorkeling along the gorgeous, colorful reef, or spend time visiting the park that was created to protect dugong and marine turtles.
+The turquoise-blue water laps up to the soft, white sandy beaches that you’ll never want to leave.
+Enjoy snorkeling along the gorgeous, colorful reef, or spend time visiting the park that was created to protect dugongs and marine turtles.
 Return in the afternoon for poolside lounging, enjoying local fare and the luxe Portuguese-influenced designs throughout the resort.

 2. Soneva Kiri By Six Senses, Ko Kut District, Trat 23000, Thailand